 Absolutely.
 So I'm probably going to get into trouble for this.
-But I'm going to talk to Justin about making apps that we might be able to share with our professions, so we can do the groundwork for them.
-And then they can put in the personalisation that they need.
-I am sitting in this huge studio, which you rather rudely refused to come to on the grounds that you have patients to treat, surrounded by cameras.
-And we can do very good quality green screening here if people want to do that, and if people want to come and use my studio to film stuff, we don't charge members for that, they can come and do that.
+But I'm going to talk to Justin about making apps that we might be able to share with our our professions, so we can do the groundwork for them.
+And then they can put in the personalization that they need.
+I am sitting in here sitting in this huge studio, which you rather rudely refused to come to on the grounds that you have patients to treat surrounded by cameras.
+And we can do very good quality green screening here if people want to do that we can do so if people and if people want to come and use my studio to film stuff, we don't charge members for that they can come and do that.
 And we'll help them film something really good quality to put on their websites.
-And we'll see what we can think of to help in the way you've just described, Tone.
-Because it's all about helping patients, isn't it?

-Oh, it is, and I would just say to anybody listening to this, I didn't think I was going to talk about this, but I would just say, do it, just do it, and follow people on Instagram who are doing it.
-I don't put that many films out now that I did but there are there are chiropractors out there who are doing these things regularly and, oh there's a chiropractor, the Dapper Chiropractor and he's phenomenal, he's so inspirational and he just wants to share stuff that helps people and I think we should share their stuff.
-You know, if you see something that helps the patient, you shouldn't think, oh people think less of me because I'm sharing someone else's, people are just going to be grateful.
-And you know, a lot of my films have been literally been done, we have a summer house on an island in the Baltic and when I come on holiday, my family say what are we filming this year, and it was done on a camera, now it's done on a phone, with swatting flies, you know, but I don't care because if I can get the message out to someone and they can regularly do something that benefits their health, then I don't worry, you know, you shouldn't worry about what hair looks like, you've got makeup on, people are only interested in what you're trying to convey.
+And we'll try and we'll see what we can think of to help in the way you've just described.
+Because it's it's all about helping patients isn't it?
+Oh, it is and I would just say to anybody listening to this, I didn't think I was going to talk about this but I would just say do it just do it and follow people on Instagram who are doing it you know I don't put that many films out now that I did but there are there are chiropractors out there who are doing these things regularly and oh there's a car practical the dapper chiropractor and he's he's phenomenal is so inspirational and he just wants to share stuff that helps people and and I think we should share their stuff.
+You know if you see something that helps the patient, you shouldn't think oh people think less of me because I'm sharing someone else's people are just going to be grateful.
+And you know, a lot of my films have been literally been done.
+We have a summer house and on an island in the in the Baltic and when I come on holiday my family say what are we filming this year, and it was done on a camera then now it's done on a phone, we swatting flies, you know, but I don't care because if I can get the message out to someone and they can regularly do something that benefits their health, then I don't worry, you know if you shouldn't worry about what hair looks like you've gotten makeup on, people are only interested in what you're trying to convey.

 And again, we've often emphasised in the past that people respond very well to authenticity.
 Sometimes the more professional a film is, and the better made up or whatever the subject is, they might think well hang on, this is a bit commercial.
-Whereas when it's just scruffy, old Steven Bruce in front of a camera showing you how to do some shoulder rotations or something like that, they think, oh, God, here, this is this is authentic stuff from someone who's in practice, rather than who's in the business of movies, says the man is sitting in a very professional studio surrounded by cameras.
+Whereas when it's just scruffy, old Steven Bruce in front of a camera showing you how to do some shoulder rotations or something like that.
+They think, Oh, God, here this is this is authentic stuff from someone who's in practice, rather than who's in the business of movies, says the man says the man is sitting in a very professional studio surrounded by cameras.